The Journey to Realness: Transforming Pain into Beauty

 Misfits Turned Radical Lovers of Jesus

 Jesus called twelve misfits to join him in his ministry.
-Even though they dropped everything to follow him, all along the way, their imperfections were screaming, “Losers – the whole lot of you”!
+Even though they dropped everything to follow him, their motives may have been suspect.
+All along the way, their imperfections were screaming, “Losers – the whole lot of you”!

-I’m thinking Jesus had a list and chose them as the least-worst disciples to pick from.
-They had nothing to boast about, but they would anyway.
-At least at the beginning of that three-year adventure with Jesus.
 Of course, that all changed after Jesus died.
-Then you see a lot of their teachings in scripture about not boasting.
+Then you see a lot of their teachings in Scripture about not boasting.
 Like 1 Corinthians 1:31, James 4:16, and Ephesians 2:9, just to name a few.

 Another question that often comes up is why the disciples so readily followed Jesus in the first place.
 I’ll take a stab at this one too.
 Here were twelve guys hoping for a shot at greatness.
 Surely by now, they had heard of the crowds Jesus was drawing.
 He was charismatic and charming, and, WOW, those miracles…impressive, huh?
-Of course, that’s why they went.
+That had to be why they went.

 After all, this Jesus seemed different from most of the influential leaders of their day.
 He seemed like a winner they could get behind.
 Perhaps they hoped for an upper management position.
 But what do I know?
 I wasn’t there.